 Outstanding performances and events at the Civic helped put Santa Monica on the cultural map.
 It hosted high-end award shows like the Academy Awards (1961-1968), as well as concerts, sporting events, film festivals, musicals, and other events of all shapes and sizes.
 In its heyday, top acts and legends rocked the Civic Auditorium, including David Bowie, Elton John, the Clash, Bob Dylan, and Prince - just to name a few.
 The Civic Auditorium also set the stage for community events like the Santa Monica Symphony, college fairs, and an annual Thanksgiving Day dinner staffed by volunteers.

 Regular operation of the Civic Auditorium is now on hold, following the loss of redevelopment funds needed to rehabilitate the facility.
-During this interim period, the Civic Auditorium is available for limited event and film rental while a community-led planning process to envision the future of the facility takes place.
+During this interim period, the Civic Auditorium is available for limited event and film rental.

 For a view of historic photos of the Civic Auditorium, check out the Santa Monica Public Library’s Imagine Santa Monica website.